MLBazaar/mit-d3m-ta2/README.md

 which allows testing one or more datasets by issuing a predefined sequence of calls to the TA2-TA3 Server.

-To use it, run the `python -m ta2 ta3` command passing one or more dataset names as positional arguments, as well as any of the optional arguments.
+To use it, run the `ta2 ta3` command passing one or more dataset names as positional arguments, as well as any of the optional arguments.

 For example, in order to process the datasets `185_baseball` and `196_autoMpg` during 60 seconds